primus/primus/README.md

 }, { port: 8080, transformer: 'websockets' });
 ```

-The example above we create automatically create a HTTP server which will listen
+In the above example we automatically create a HTTP server which will listen
-on port 8080, create a primus instance which a `websockets` transformer and
+on port 8080, a primus instance with the `websockets` transformer and start
-listen for incomming connections.
+listening for incoming connections.
 The supplied function in the
-`Primus.createServer` function is optional.
-You can just listen to the
+`Primus.createServer` method is optional.
+You can just listen for incoming
-connectios your self with the returned Primus instance.
+connectios your self using the returned Primus instance.
 If you want to listen to
-a HTTPS or SPDY server which is recommended you can directly pass the SPDY and
+a HTTPS or SPDY server, which is recommended, you can directly pass the SPDY and
 HTTPS certs/keys/pfx files in the options object:

 ```js